Lumonike/Levis-Judex/README.md

 EMAIL_PASS=[enable 2FA on google, next make new app password in security settings, use that here.
 It should look like "aaaa bbbb cccc dddd"]
 BASE_URL=url for your webpage, i.e localhost:3000
 ```
-6. Change the constant in `problems/getServer.js` to be the server you're hosting on
+6. Create file `problems/getServer.js` to be the server you're hosting on, i.e
-7. Make a `submissions` folder in `problems/test` (we will probably make it so it's already there)
+   `export const server = "http://localhost:3000/"`, or, for us, `export const server = "https://judge.codejoint.org/"` (<- do notice i use https:// for mine as it is configured that way in the nginx)
-8. Edit the home page so the "About" link and contact us banner reflects you (or leave ours there if you don't mind)
+9. Edit the home page so the "About" link and contact us banner reflects you (or leave ours there if you don't mind)
-9. Run `sudo node server.js` to initialize the server
+10. Run `sudo node server.js` to initialize the server
-10. The test problem can be found in `localhost:3000/problems/test/`
+11. The test problem can be found in `localhost:3000/problems/test/`
-11. [optional] make a online-judge service as shown:
+12. [optional] make a online-judge service as shown:
 ```[Unit]
 Description=Levis Judex Server